switz/driver/README.md

 ## Simple example:

-Every deriver (this whole project needs a better name) reduces down to a single state.
+Every driver (this whole project needs a better name) reduces down to a single state.
 The first key in `states` to be true is the active state.
 Think of these as effectively if/else if statements.

 ```javascript
   const demoButton = driver({